Employer of Record

 End of the service benefits

 Article 51 of Kuwait Labour Law outlines the end-of-service benefits, specifying entitlements based on the worker’s payment structure.
 For those paid on a daily, weekly, hourly, or piecework basis, the benefit is 10 days for each of the first five years, increasing to 15 days for each subsequent year, not exceeding one-year remuneration.
 Monthly-paid workers are entitled to 15 days for the initial five years and one month for each subsequent year, with a cap at one-and-a-half-year remuneration.
 Fractional-year entitlements are proportional to the service period.
 Deductions include loans and credits, with consideration for Social Security Law provisions.
-Employers are responsible for the net difference between social security subscriptions and end-of-service benefits.
-Gratuity, a lawful employer obligation, hinges on the last drawn salary and years of service, calculated upon resignation or termination.
+Employers are responsible for the net difference between social security subscriptions and end-of-service benefits where relevant.
+Gratuity, a lawful employer obligation, hinges on the last drawn remuneration and years of service, calculated upon resignation or termination.
 Our Kuwait-based payroll experts provide comprehensive insights in the following Q&A, addressing common queries related to end-of-service gratuity in Kuwait.

 Work Permit in Kuwait